Tourists from all over the world flock to this

 this city fills with job-seekers from many miles around.
 With inherent Chinese stoicism, they are generally well-ordered

 and amiable, though this city has many crime warnings for tourists.
+And the warnings thicken around the train station.

-I noticed a helpfulness about the train statiom;
+I noticed helpfulness about the train statiom;

 I wrote the name of my intended town, Nanning, and showed it to the policeman.
 He helped me by walking me to the intended

-aisle, though our verbal communication was nil.
-And then, the counter help called for a young alert woman who spoke
+And then, the counter help called for a young alert

-sleeper.
-Since I love to look at China, this choice seat is no longer my own favourite, so I now have to try for the
+is no longer my own favourite, so I now have to try for the lowest bed.

 Travel tip: